vinothalakashmi-sudo/STM32-ASSIGNMENT/README.md

 # STM32F401 ADC + DMA + UART (Arduino IDE)

 ## Objective
-Implement a system on STM32 Blackpill where:
+The objective of this assignment is to implement an embedded system on STM32 Blackpill where:
 1. A 100Hz timer triggers ADC conversion
 2. ADC data is transferred using DMA
 3. Data is transmitted via UART